Global controllability tests for geometric hybrid control systems: Global controllability of geometric hybrid control systems

 \begin{thm} Let $\Sigma$ be a discrete controllable HCS such that $A=\{a,b\}$ and $G=\{(a,b),(b,a)\}$ and the nonlinear control system at the discrete mode $a$ is controllable.
 If the following conditions are satisfied for all $y_a\in B_a$

 and

 then the HCS is controllable.

-\begin{proof} Condition~\eqref{Eq:Transverse} guarantees that the set of all trajectories with initial condition a successor from the discrete mode $a$ covers the whole manifold $M_b$.
+\begin{proof} Condition~\eqref{Eq:Transverse} guarantees that the set of all trajectories having a successor from the discrete mode $a$ as initial condition covers the whole manifold $M_b$.
 Condition~\eqref{Eq:Transverse2} guarantees that if it is necessary to go back to the discrete mode $a$ from $b$ there exists such a trajectory in $M_b$.

 The proof is obtained by construction of the trajectories given any two points $x_0, \;x_f\in M$.
 We need to consider four different cases:

 \begin{description}

 \item[Case 1] If the initial and final conditions are in the discrete mode $a$, by the hypothesis of controllability there is always a trajectory that joins both points within the discrete mode $a$.